 Provide the Lynn Office of Development with written documentation about your bequest or specific gift, including a copy of the relevant sections of your will, trust or other estate planning documents.

 In the case of a large, outright pledge or deferred gift, you may also complete an irrevocable bequest agreement naming Lynn University as a beneficiary.

 Sample language to help you in your planning.

 “I give, devise and bequeath to Lynn University, a qualified 501(c)(3) charitable organization located in Boca Raton, Florida, ______ percent of my residual estate (or a specific bequest of $_______________, or other personal or real property appropriately described) to be used in accordance with the terms of any gift agreement I have signed with the university, otherwise to be used as directed by the board of trustees of Lynn University.”

 How it works

-Transfer ownership to Lynn in your primary home, vacation home or farm, but you continue to live in or use the property during your lifetime and continue to be responsible for all taxes and upkeep.
+Transfer ownership to Lynn of your primary home, vacation home or farm, but you continue to live in or use the property during your lifetime and continue to be responsible for all taxes and upkeep.
 The property passes to Lynn at the end of your life estate.
-Your gift will earn a sizable charitable income tax deduction in the year you make the gift equal to the value of the remainder interest received by Lynn determined according to IRS rules and tables and you can carry excess deduction forward for five years.
+Your gift will earn a sizable charitable income tax deduction in the year you make the gift equal to the value of the remainder interest received by Lynn (determined according to IRS rules and tables).
+You can carry excess deductions forward for five years.

-In addition, you will also be entitled to an estate tax charitable deduction for the entire value of the property at death.
+In addition, you will also be entitled to an estate tax charitable deduction for the entire value of the property at the time of your passing.
 In certain circumstances, retained life estates may also provide income for you during your lifetime by renting out the property.
 You can also terminate your life estate at any time allowing you to receive an additional income tax deduction or you and Lynn may jointly decide to sell the property and prorate the proceeds from the sale.